One million march across Brazil in biggest protests yet

 "What am I protesting for?" asked Savina Santos, a 29-year-old civil servant in Sao Paulo.
 "You should ask what I'm not protesting for!
 We need political reform, tax reform, an end to corruption, better schools, better transportation.
 We are not in a position to be hosting the World Cup."

-Inside Rio's iconic Maracanã stadium, soccer fans sang protest songs and showed support for the throngs of demonstrators gathering in the city.
-In Salvador, a northeastern city hosting another game of the soccer tournament that serves as a World Cup test run, protesters pelted a FIFA bus with rocks.
+Inside Rio's iconic Maracanã stadium, football fans sang protest songs and showed support for the throngs of demonstrators gathering in the city.
+In Salvador, a northeastern city hosting another game of the football tournament that serves as a World Cup test run, protesters pelted a FIFA bus with rocks.

 Police in Salvador, Rio, Brasilia and other cities used tear gas, pepper spray and other tools to disperse crowds.
 They donned riot gear and used horses, trucks and barricades to help channel the crowds and protect buildings.